xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 #### ICD Manifest File Usage

-As with layers, on Windows and Linux systems, JSON formated text files are used to store ICD information.
-In order to find properly installed drivers, the Vulkan loader will read the JSON files to identify the names and attributes of each driver.
+As with layers, on Windows and Linux systems, JSON formated manifest files are used to store ICD information.
+In order to find system-installed drivers, the Vulkan loader will read the JSON files to identify the names and attributes of each driver.
 One thing you will notice is that ICD Manifest files are much simpler than the corresponding layer Manifest files.